swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-7-track-model-evolutions-in-the-cicd-pipeline-with-cml/index.md

       cml comment create --target=pr --publish report.md
 ```

-Explore this file to understand the updated jobs and the steps.
+Explore this file to understand the updated stages and the steps.

 This GitLab CI will create CML reports on each pushes that are related to a merge request.